linxi75/QMSS-Practicum-Project/README.md

 ## Data

-The data used in this project is stored in the `data/` folder.
+The data used in this project is stored in the `data` folder.

 ## Code

-All code used for data analysis is in the `scripts/` folder.
+All code used for data analysis is in the `scripts` folder.
 - **Cloudburst prediction.ipynb**: Script for preprocessing the data, running the analysis, and generating results.

 ## Images

-Any figures or images related to the project are stored in the `images/` folder.
+Any figures or images related to the project are stored in the `images` folder.
 These include:

 - **Hourly Precipitation distribution.png**: A figure visualizing the distribution of hourly precipitation.
 - **Time series of the key variable.png**: A figure representing the time series of the key variable.